 Intrinsic ageing is an inevitable, genetically determined process that occurs naturally and is affected by the degenerative effects of free radicals, hormonal shifts and the body’s inability to perfectly repair skin damage1.
 Extrinsic ageing, on the other hand, is a result of lifestyle and environmental factors1.
-Signs of intrinsic ageing include skin sagging, thinning and cracking, and the appearance of fine wrinkles2.
+Signs of intrinsic ageing include skin sagging, thinning and cracking, and the appearance of fine lines and wrinkles2.

 The rate of intrinsic skin ageing can, however, still be dramatically influenced by personal and environmental factors such as diet and UV light exposure3.
 Other factors that affect the rate of intrinsic ageing include oxidative stress, glycation, inflammation and genetic mutations4.

 Oxidative stress is an imbalance between the production of free radicals and the ability of the body to detoxify their harmful effects through the production of neutralising antioxidants.
 Oxidative stress in skin plays a major role in the ageing process5.
 This is true for intrinsic ageing and even more so for extrinsic ageing.

 When oxidative stress occurs, free radicals can cause premature signs of ageing, uneven skin tone and texture, and can even break down the essential proteins that support the skin, causing sagging and laxity.
 Antioxidants in topical products are effective at limiting oxidative damage and slowing skin degradation5.